prasad-rohit/system-design-case-studies/google-maps-high-level.md

 > Functional
 >
-> * User should be able to get directions from one point in map to other
+> * User should be able to get optimised directions from one point in map to other
 > * Multiple routes should be suggested between the two endpoints
 > * Determining current location
 >